 But there are also ways to feature multiple new starters in a single post, such as in these examples:

-New employee contact information
+Display their contact information

 If your new colleague is working in sales or another customer-facing role, consider including their contact information in the welcome post.
 This can help them hit the ground running with already a few inbound leads landing into their inbox.

-Information about what it’s like to work for your company
+Share information about what it’s like to work for your company

 Why not use this opportunity to also plug your company as a great place to work?
 Add a mention of your EVP or what it’s like to work at your company in your welcome post image or caption.
 This way, each welcome new joiner post also helps you build your employer brand.
 (Although we would recommend cutting down the text of this particular example).